wilsonmar/WebSockets/README.md

-This mark-down text page and associated solution files demonstrates how to program and performance test HTTP5 WebSocket implemented in the C# language within Visual Studio using Microsoft's SignalR library on the server and client.
+This mark-down text page and associated solution files demonstrates how to program and performance test HTTP5 WebSockets implemented in the C# language within Visual Studio using Microsoft's SignalR library on the server and various client technologies.

 Applications such as stock and sports tickers, on-line gaming, inventory trackers, chats, and other apps needing "real-time" updates without the need for users to manually refresh the screen or click a button.

 SignalR 2 comes with Visual Studio 2013. https://www.youtube.com/watch?v=QL-HPsC1SH0